Tines raises $11 million to automate repetitive cybersecurity tasks

 “The analogy we sometimes use is that of a carpenter who has a toolkit with a hammer, a saw, a drill, chisel, etc,” cofounder Eoin Hinchy told VentureBeat.
 “Regardless of the job — building a roof or making a table — they’ll just use those tools in slightly different ways.”

 Tines’ core selling point is that its software agents are designed to be easily configurable, with no coding experience.
-There are other similar platforms out there, of course, such as security orchestration and automation platform Phantom, which Splunk bought for $350 million last year.
+There are other similar platforms out there, of course, such as security orchestration, automation, and response (SOAR) platform Phantom, which Splunk bought for $350 million last year.

 However, Tines said a major differentiator for its platform is that it can be integrated anywhere with minimal fuss — it doesn’t require pre-built integrations to interact with third-party systems and services, and plays nice with any tool that has an API.
 By contrast, many similar automation tools out there are limited to a set number of integrations that have been pre-built by the software maker’s engineers.
 If customers want to do anything more, they would need to ask the software vendor to build something, or use internal resources to figure out a workaround.
+“We fundamentally disagree with this approach, and believe that users on the front line, with no development experience, should be able to automate any workflow,” Hinchy said.

-Although Tines is focused squarely on the cybersecurity realm, the company also said that some of its customers are using it for other workflows across IT, developer operations (DevOps), and even human resources (HR).
+Although Tines is focused squarely on the cybersecurity realm, the company said that some of its customers are using it for other workflows across IT, developer operations (DevOps), and even human resources (HR).
 This hints at a possible future direction for Tines, but for now it’s firmly focused on the security realm.

-“We’re going to stay focused on security for at least the next 18-24 months, and will use our learning over that period to decide whether it makes sense to move into additional verticals and if so which ones,” Hinchy noted.
-“The interest we’ve had in Tines and our rate of adoption amongst the world’s leading security teams has surprised even us.”
+“The interest we’ve had in Tines and our rate of adoption amongst the world’s leading security teams has surprised even us,” Hinchy continued.
+“We’re going to stay focused on security for at least the next 18-24 months, and will use our learning over that period to decide whether it makes sense to move into additional verticals and if so which ones.”

-In the past year, Tines has secured some major clients, including Box, Auth0, and McKesson, and now it has nabbed two of the biggest names from the venture capital world to help it add more big clients to the last.
-For context, Accel alone has backed Facebook, Slack, Spotify, and Dropbox, while it has a host of security-focused brands in its portfolio of companies including Demisto, a similar company to Tines which was acquired by Palo Alto Networks earlier this year.
+In the past year, Tines has secured some major clients, including Box, Auth0, and McKesson, and now it has nabbed two of the biggest names from the venture capital world to help add more big clients to the last.
+For context, Accel alone has backed Facebook, Slack, Spotify, and Dropbox, while it has a host of security-focused brands in its portfolio of companies including Demisto, a similar company to Tines, and which was acquired by Palo Alto Networks earlier this year.

 In short, Tines is in good company.

-“Having spent more than a decade as security operators, Eoin and Thomas [Kinsella, Tines cofounder] have a deep understanding of and appreciation for the pain points that security teams are facing today,” Accel’s Seth Pierrepont said.
+“Having spent more than a decade as security operators, Eoin and Thomas [Kinsella, Tines cofounder] have a deep understanding of and appreciation for the pain points that security teams are facing today,” Accel partner Seth Pierrepont said.
 “We believe automation has become a ‘must-have’ tool within enterprise security operations, and Tines’ easy-to -implement and -customize approach positions it well to very quickly become a category leader.”

-With $15.1 million in the bank, Tines said that it’s now well-positioned to expand across its existing markets in Europe and the U.S.
+With $15.1 million in the bank, Tines said that it’s now well-positioned to expand its cybsersecurity automation platform across its existing markets in Europe and the U.S.